 Salt Lake City worked with partners as part of the Collective Impact process to further improve our coordinated assessment system.
 Representatives of the City worked with the CoC, ESG funders, and service providers to improve the coordinated assessment system to meet requirements set forth in Notice CPD-17-01.
 The new coordinated assessment system was approved by the Salt Lake County Homeless Coordinating Committee in January, 2018.
-Salt Lake City is continuing to work with the CoC, ESG funders, and service providers to operationalize these new requirements.
+Salt Lake City is continuing to work with the CoC, ESG funders, and service providers to operationalize these new requirements through the Coordinated Entry Task Group.

-Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations) will be allocated
+3. Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations) will be allocated